-Join Joe Dolson for an in-depth discussion in this video Working with images, part of Accessibility for WordPress.
+Join Joe Dolson for an in-depth discussion in this video Working with images, part of WordPress: Accessibility.

 - For some populations of people with disabilities,…the most important issues to address…our usage of images and media.…If you are blind or hard of hearing,…having captions or audio description in video…and getting good alternative text for images…is crucial to having a successful experience on the web.…It's not at all difficult to add alternative text…to your content images using WordPress.…But you need to know more than just how to add…alternative text to create an accessible website.…You need to know how to decide what text to use.…